chsasank/chsasank.github.io/_posts/classic_papers/2020-11-12-protocol-for-packet-network-inter-communication.md

    conditions, such as an inaccessible or dead destination, various kinds of coordination must be invoked between the communicating networks.

-It would be extremely convenient if all the differences between networks could be economically  resolved by suitable interfacing at the network boundaries.
-For many of the differences, this objective can be achieved.
+<mark>It would be extremely convenient if all the differences between networks
+could be economically  resolved by suitable interfacing at the network boundaries.</mark> For many of the differences, this objective can be achieved.
 However, both economic and technical considerations lead us to prefer that the interface be as simple and reliable as possible and deal primarily with passing data between networks that use different packet switching